 Letta, who wants to facilitate citizenship for children of legal immigrants, has, too, played the fear card.
 In his party’s campaign, ads on buses, half the image depicts a serious-looking Letta with his one-word motto, “Choose,” with the other half featuring an ominous-looking image of Putin.
 Salvini and Berlusconi have both expressed admiration for the Russian leader.
 Meloni backs supplying arms so Ukraine can defend itself.

 With energy bills as much as 10 times higher than a year ago, how to save workers’ jobs ranks high among Italian voters’ worries.

-But perhaps with the exception of Salvini, who wants to revisit Italy’s closed nuclear power plants, candidates haven’t distinguished to distinguish themselves in proposing solutions to the energy crisis.
+But with the exception of Salvini, who wants to revisit Italy’s closed nuclear power plants, candidates have largely failed to distinguish themselves in proposing solutions to the energy crisis.
 Nearly all are pushing for a EU cap on gas prices.

 The perils of climate change haven’t loomed large in the Italian campaign.
 Italy’s tiny Greens party, a campaign partner of Letta, is forecast to capture barely a few seats in Parliament.

 Colleen Barry reported from Milan.
 Sabrina Sergi contributed to this report from Rome.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.